WhatsApp marketing KPIs: 4 metrics

 We recommend you use at least 2 ways of tracking WhatsApp success.
 These are:

-2. Shopify (WhatsApp-only discount codes): when offering discount codes, don't just say "10% off" and link to a web page offering 10% off.
-Give customers a discount code like SUMMER10 they can only find in WhatsApp.
+- Shopify (WhatsApp-only discount codes) and contact syncing: Generally syncing contacts between shop systems and your WhatsApp Solution Partner like charles is the recommended approach.
+However, you can also offer discount codes where you don't just say "10% off" and link to a web page offering 10% off.
+But give customers a discount code like SUMMER10 they can only find in WhatsApp.
 This way you can track their purchases through your Shopify store.
+The coupon code can be a bonus layer on top of the contact syncing approach.
+Coupon codes are generally recommended for universes with a low contact syncing rate.

 You can also easily compare these with a unique email discount code to see which channel is performing better.